wtsegase411/Woofactor/README.md

 ```
  What key would you like the final out put to be in?
 C
 ```
 The next prompt is for the initial data provided to the algorithm.
 The user must input a comma separated list of chords in the form of Roman numerals.
 This input will be used to predict the next chord progression.
+This progression can be any length, if the user enters nothing then the program will generate a random first chord by looking at the frequency of each chord in the data.
 ```
  Comma separated list of chords in roman numeral form: I,IV
  ```